Hosting and bandwidth provided by MacHost.

 • Upgrading the RAM, hard drive, or processor requires prying open the case.
 Apple does not support individuals upgrading their own system.

-• MacOS X applications forced to run via "Rosetta" on "Core Duo" configurations are slower than the same applications running on the less expensive Mac mini G4 that it replaced.
-"Core Duo" models are slower performing some tasks even when running native software.
+• MacOS X applications forced to run via "Rosetta" on long ago discontinued "Core Duo" (2006) configurations are slower than the same applications -- and even some "native" applications -- running on the less expensive Mac mini G4 that it replaced.

-Basically, if you are looking for the cheapest new Apple computer you can buy, have no need for internal expansion, have no MacOS 9/"Classic" applications, and no existing "mission critical" MacOS X applications that are incompatible or run too slowly using "Rosetta", then the Mac mini "Core" is well worth consideration.
+Basically, if you are looking for the cheapest new Apple computer you can buy, have no need for internal expansion, have no MacOS 9/"Classic" applications, and no "mission critical" MacOS X applications that are incompatible or run too slowly using "Rosetta", then an Intel-based Mac mini would be a good choice particularly if its compact size is important to you.